 Modules are assessed through a combination of assignments (5,000 word projects) and case studies.

 Minimum requirements 2:ii in any discipline.
+This course is designed for applicants from a wide range of backgrounds, including individuals who are currently involved in career development and coaching support, individuals who wish to work in these areas and/or those who are interested in studying for personal interest.
 If you have alternative qualifications and relevant experience, you are welcome to discuss these with the course team.
-You must be able to produce written work of a good standard
+You must be able to produce written work of a good standard.

 English language requirements Band A